In a nutshell

 Brick Lane Market

-Is the Brick Lane Market worth it?
+Is Brick Lane Market worth it?

 Covent Garden Market